 COVID-19 Resources for Drexel Faculty & Professional Staff

-In anticipation of welcoming students back to campus in the fall, Drexel University is implementing a phased return to campus over the summer.
+Drexel University has implemented a phased return to campus.
 As part of this process, all faculty and professional staff must complete a mandatory online health and safety training, which is located in Career Pathway under "Your Transcript."
 In order to complete the training, you must sign the online "Dragon Pledge [PDF]."

 Drexel University is committed to preserving and maintaining the health and safety of all members of its community.
 Details on all University-wide measures being taken can be found on Drexel's Response to Coronavirus website.